 2. Coercion, violence, intimidation and retribution: Both organized crime and public corruption often use coercion tactic to achieve their objectives.
 Organized crime will use violence and threats to control their territories and intimidate territorial rivals, while corrupt public officials may use their power to influence or coerce by means of threats of violence, shakedowns, retaliation, intimidation of individuals, whistleblowers, organizations, there families and businesses to comply with their demands, coverups and agendas.

 3. Financial gain: Both organized crime and public corruption are motivated by financial gain.
 Organized crime groups engage in illegal activities to generate profits, while corrupt public officials may use their positions of power to enrich themselves or their associates.
 Corrupt public officials have the advantage over organized crime, because they can influence and change community narratives with the assistance of local and national media.

 4. Consequences: Both organized crime and public corruption have serious consequences for society.
 They can undermine the rule of law, erode public trust in government institutions, and perpetuate social and economic inequality.
 They can also contribute to the spread of violence, insecurity, and instability.

 Overall, organized crime and public corruption as noted above share many similarities, and both pose significant threats to society and neither the shot callers, organizers, fixers or enforcers believe law and order applies to them.
 They also know local, state and federal prosecutors lack the tenacity and resources to prosecute them.
-It is crucial to address these issues through effective, trustworthy, honorable and morally sound local, state and federal law enforcement officers, agents and agencies, through proper public communications, transparency, and accountability measures that safeguard public safety and county financial soundness while promoting a more just, fair and equitable Eau Claire County.
+It is crucial to address these issues through effective, trustworthy, honorable and morally sound local, state and federal law enforcement officers, agents and agencies, through proper public communications, transparency, and accountability measures that safeguard public safety and county financial soundness while promoting a more just, fair and equitable County government.